Matthew J. Amorello: Massachusetts Turnpike Authority

 In 2002, acting governor Jane Swift appointed Amorello to the Massachusetts Turnpike Authority chairmanship, which put him in charge of the Big Dig, a project that was billions of dollars over budget and years past its completion date.
 Under his leadership, the project was finished, with the Connector and O'Neill Tunnels tunnels opening during his chairmanship.
 In 2003, Amorello's campaign committee was fined $10,000 by the Federal Election Commission for failing to report campaign donations that exceeded legal limits within the required 60 days.

 Amorello clashed with Swift's successor, Mitt Romney.
 The governor petitioned the Massachusetts General Court to abolish the turnpike authority and merge it with the state highway department.
 In 2003, the state legislature passed a transportation bill that would eliminate the chairman's post in 2007 and turn over leadership of the authority to a general manager.
 In 2004, Romney asked Amorello to resign after The Boston Globe reported that turnpike authority officials were aware of hundreds of leaks in Big Dig tunnels, but did not take action to repair them.
 Amorello refused to resign.
 In 2005, Amorello interviewed for the job of chief executive of the Olympic Delivery Authority, a position that would oversee all for the 2012 Summer Olympics in London.
 David Higgins was chosen instead.
 After the collapse of a portion of the roof of the I-90 Connector Tunnel on July 10, 2006, in which 38-year-old Milena Del Valle, of Jamaica Plain, was killed, Romney and all but one of the candidates in that year's gubernatorial election called for Amorello's resignation.
 On July 18, 2006, Romney began legal proceedings to remove Amorello.
 On July 27, 2006, Amorello agreed to resign, effective August 15, after the Massachusetts Supreme Judicial Court ruled that he could not block a hearing on whether or not he should be removed from office.
 He received full pay until February 15, 2007.

 In 2009, the Massachusetts Ethics Commission found that Amorello had violated conflict-of-interest laws by changing a sick leave policy that would benefit him.
 He was fined $2,000.

 Post-government activities

 In 2009, Amorello and one of his brothers co-founded a solar energy company.

-On Monday August 9, 2010, a judge issued a warrant for Amorello's arrest when he failed to show up in court to face a drunken driving charge.
+On August 9, 2010, a judge issued a warrant for Amorello's arrest when he failed to show up in court to face a drunken driving charge.
 He was charged with drunken driving and leaving the scene after causing property damage.
 Amorello was ordered to give up his driver’s license for 45 days, pay up to $1,300 in fines, and enter an alcohol treatment program.

 As of 2015, Amorello works for a large engineering firm.